neelsomani/kv-marketplace/README.md

 The Cross-GPU KV Cache Marketplace treats these attention states as first-class, shareable artifacts.
 Each process exports completed prefix caches, indexed by a hash of the input token sequence and model version, into a distributed registry.
 Other processes with matching prefixes can import those caches directly via GPU-to-GPU Remote Direct Memory Access (RDMA) or NVLink peer copies, bypassing host memory and avoiding recomputation.
 The marketplace manages registration, eviction, and lifetime tracking of exported tensors, ensuring correctness and low-latency transfer.

 This design effectively transforms transformer inference into a cooperative caching network (a "memcached for attention").
-In workloads such as chat serving, retrieval-augmented generation, or multi-tenant inference with common system prompts, it can eliminate repeated prefix computation, improving throughput and reducing GPU utilization by up to several times.
+In workloads such as chat serving, retrieval-augmented generation, or multi-tenant inference with common system prompts, it can eliminate repeated prefix computation, improving throughput and reducing GPU utilization.
 Beyond efficiency, the framework opens new research avenues in distributed memory consistency for neural inference, prefix deduplication, and cache-aware load balancing across heterogeneous GPUs.

 ## Minimum Viable Prototype